 As already mentioned, you can create videos for a maximum length of 60 seconds and share them.

-This is different from the social media service Miscal.ly with whom they merged; it has a wider range, and not only lip-syncing videos can be published there.
+This is different from the social media service Miscal.ly with whom they merged; it has a broader range, and not only lip-syncing videos can be published there.

 It provides users with a large selection of different song and sound snippets.